perragnar/september-steel/README.md

 # September Steel

-**September Steel** is a dark theme for Visual Studio Code based on [One Monokai Theme](https://marketplace.visualstudio.com/items?itemName=azemoh.one-monokai) by [Joshua Azemoh](https://marketplace.visualstudio.com/search?term=publisher%3A%22Joshua%20Azemoh%22&target=VSCode).
+**September Steel** is a collection of currently two dark theme for Visual Studio Code.

 Enjoy!